MauriceGit/compiler/README.md

 // And some convenience functions to clear/reset the list without deallocating the memory:
-// reset only resets the length, while clear overwrites the memory with 0s reset(list) clear(list)
+// reset only resets the length, while clear overwrites the memory with 0s

+reset(list)
+clear(list)

-// Build-in append/extend function, similar to the one in Go list = append(list, 6)
+// Build-in append/extend function, similar to the one in Go
-// Careful ! extend works on the first argument.
+// Careful ! append/extend works on the first argument.
 Depending on the available capacity, it will
 // extend list or free list and create a completely new memory block, copy list and list2 over and return
 // the new pointer!

+list = append(list, 6)
 list = extend(list, list2)

 // Lists in functions/structs
 fun abc(a []int) {
     // ...
 }
 ```

 ### Loops